orshemesh1996/DigitalWallet/README.md

 User:
 The User microservice is responsible for managing individual users.
 Here, users can approve money transfer requests, create new requests, and more.
-Key user-related fields include name, email, phone, transactionHistoryId, groupAccount, and id.
+Key user-related fields include name, email, phone, transactionHistoryId,pending RequestId ,groupAccount, and id.

 Request Pending:
 The Request Pending microservice is dedicated to handling money transfer requests.
-It keeps track of essential details such as the sending user (userTransferId), receiving user (userReceivesId), transaction, transfer status, id.
+It keeps track of essential details such as the sending user (userTransferId), receiving user (userReceivesId), transaction, transfer status and id.

 Transaction History:
 The Transaction History microservice acts as a record keeper, storing the history of money transfers.
-It maintains details such as the sending user (userTransferId), receiving user (userReceivesId), transaction, and a id.
+It maintains details such as the sending user (userTransferId), receiving user (userReceivesId), transaction and a id.

 ### Development